thomastoye/centauro-to-ical/README.md

 ## Disclaimer

 * The code was quickly thrown together.
-It's ugly and doesn't handel any edge case.
+It's ugly and doesn't handle any edge cases.
 * The configuration requires you to add your UGent username and password, which it will use to log in to Centauro.
 Run this locally to keep them safe.